landakram/markhudnall.com/resources/md/projects.md

-## Projects

-I like making things with code.
-Late at night, it's tools in the small: software to help me organize and manage my life.

-During the day, it's tools in the large: I want to help solve coordination problems in this unprecedented technological age.

-### Software
+## Software

 - [org-z](https://github.com/landakram/org-z) is an Emacs package for lightweight zettelkasten links in org-mode.
-Despite many experiments building personal knowledge management software, I keep coming back to Emacs org-mode for its power and breadth.
-It has everything, unfortunately obscured by a high learning curve. org-z supercharges org-mode with easy interactive search and linking.
+Despite many experiments building personal knowledge management software, I keep coming back to Emacs org-mode for its power and breadth. org-z supercharges org-mode with easy interactive search and linking.
 - My [homelab](https://github.com/landakram/homelab) is an experiment in self-hosting software at home.
 I use it to run a prometheus cluster, store media, and participate in the decentralized web, among other things.
 It is primarily a private space to learn and play.
 - [Gridliner](https://gridliner.app) is a 3D outliner for freeform knowledge.
 While most outliners are 2-dimensional (up-down, in-out), Gridliner adds the left-right dimension, making it a hybrid outliner and spreadsheet.
 - [Serenity](https://serenity.markhudnall.com) is a peer-to-peer, drag-and-drop file sharing tool in the browser.
 After sharing a link with a friend, serenity directly connects your browsers using webrtc, providing an encrypted channel without intermediaries.